-Gonorrhea can be transmitted during vaginal, anal or oral sex.
-Gonorrhea can also be spread from an infected mother to her newborn during vaginal childbirth.
+Gonorrhea can be transmitted during vaginal, anal, or oral sex.
+Gonorrhea can also spread from an infected mother to her newborn during vaginal childbirth.

-Gonorrhea infection can spread to other unlikely parts of the body.
-For example, a person can get an eye infection after touching infected genitals and then the eyes.
-Individuals who have had gonorrhea and received treatment may get infected again if they have sexual contact with persons infected with gonorrhea.
+Gonorrhea infection can spread to other parts of the body.
+For example, an individual can get an eye infection after touching infected genitals and then the eyes.
+Individuals who have had gonorrhea and received treatment may become infected again if they have sexual contact with infected people.